gavr-games/reborn-mmorpg/engine/README.md

     - normal walls

 ## TODO
+- BUG: sometimes game area is changed during visionupdater and we can see monster in town
 - BUG: dungeon keeper not available after coming back from dungeon
 - BUG: deselect target, when killed by dragons
 - BUG: monster ghosts stay after death